 - Vinification much like standard wines.
 Grapes are harvested, crushed, pressed and fermented.
 Most varieties, reds especially are separated from the skins.
-Ricardo Freitas of Barbeito does some skin contact in whites. - Fortification quality wines have fermentation halted by fortification when the wine is at the desired sugar level. - Estufagem this is the aging process meant to duplicate long sea voyages in cask through tropical climates.
-All Madeira goes through one of many techniques to achieve this. - Canteiro method top quality wines such as ours are all done this way.
+Ricardo Freitas of Barbeito does some skin contact in whites. - Fortification quality wines have fermentation halted by fortification when the wine is at the desired sugar level. - Estufa or oven this is the aging process meant to duplicate long sea voyages in cask through tropical climates by instead artificially heating the wines. - Canteiro method top quality wines such as ours are all done this way.
 This method means the wines are aged without the use of artificial heating and simply by being stored in warm rooms of the winery for many years of aging.